quitesimpleorg/exile.h/README.md

 ## What it's not
 A way for end users/administrators to restrict processes.
-In the future, a wrapper binary may be available to achieve this, but it generally aims for developers to bring sandboxing/isolation into their software, like web browsers do.
-This allows a more fine-grained approach, as the developers is more familiar with the software.
-Applying restrictions with solutions like AppArmor requires them to be present on the system and it's easy to break things this way.
+In the future, a wrapper binary may be available to achieve this, but it generally aims for developers to bring sandboxing/isolation into their software.
+This allows a more fine-grained approach, as the developers are more familiar with their software.
+Applying restrictions with solutions like AppArmor requires them to be present and installed on the system and it's easy to break things this way.

 Therefore, software should ideally be written with sandboxing in mind from the beginning.